Ironw0lf/ubuntu_btrfs_install/README.md

 10. In ubuntu desktop install Timeshift
 11. Install grub-btrfs https://github.com/Antynea/grub-btrfs

 You should now have ubuntu using BTRFS with timeshift and access to snapshot via grub.
+It will be very barebone and you should go into the software updater to add the repository you want!